codeWithHak/python-projects/01_beginner/01_number_guessing_game/README.md

 # 🎮 Number Guessing Game

 A command-line game where you guess a random number between 1-100 based on your chosen difficulty level.
+This is my solution for the  [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game) project from [roadmap.sh](https://roadmap.sh/python/projects).
-Features a timer, error handling, and replay options.
+Features include a timer, error handling, and replay options.

 ## ✨ Features